How Does Acupuncture Work?

 The number and frequency of treatments needed depends on the nature, severity and duration of the condition.
 Many patients experience a certain amount of relief after just one or two treatments.
 Severe or longstanding conditions can require more persistent care.
 Robin designs treatment programs tailored to your specific needs and goals.

-Click here to e-mail your questions and to find out if acupuncture and Oriental Medicine can alleviate your condition.
+Click here to e-mail your questions and to find out if Acupuncture and East Asian Medicine can alleviate your condition.

 "The best way to find yourself is to lose yourself in the service of others."